 This time last year though, I didn’t do that.
 I was experiencing one of the darkest times of my life and was it ever hard.
 Going back to October 2019, I started feeling depressed and began having anxiety attacks at work.
 I would get home from work before Shaun and start dinner, having everything ready by the time he got home.

 During that time though I was coming home from work, drawing the curtains shut, and laying on the couch with Parker crying in the dark.
-At work, I was getting overwhelmed by things like a simple email and would feel so much tightness in my chest.
+At work, the smallest things were overwhelming and I would feel so much tightness in my chest.
 I would run out of my office in the middle of winter and have a full blown panic attack outside.
 I would call Shaun and he’d have to talk me off the edge because I couldn’t do it myself.
 Those days were hard.
 Those days were dark.